KomMonitor/kommonitor-importer/README.md

 }
 ```
 If you wish to get some additional information about the WFS 1.0.0 converter, feel free to call its API endpoint
 `/converters/org.n52.kommonitor.importer.converter.wfs.v1`.
-You will notice, that it supports multiple schemas and in
+You will notice, that the converter supports multiple schemas
-addition a `CRS` parameter to define the coordinate reference system of the dataset to import.
+and in addition a `CRS` parameter to define the coordinate reference system of the dataset to import.
 Make sure, you'll know
 both in order to define the converter properly for the import request.

 #### Spatial Resource Property Mappings
 As part of the import process, a GeoJSON FeatureCollection will be generated from the imported dataset, that will be used
 for adding new resources via the Data Management API.
 This FeatureCollection contains the geometry from the imported dataset
-and some additional properties, according to Data Managemt API schema.
-To tell the Import API which properties from the
+and some additional properties, according to the Data Management API schema for those resources.
+To tell the Import API
-original dataset should be used for the FeatureCollcetion properties, a property mapping has to be provided.
+which properties from the original dataset should be used for the FeatureCollcetion properties, a property mapping has
-Assume the following GeoJSON dataset:
+to be provided.
+E.g. assume the following GeoJSON dataset:
 ```json
 {
 	"type": "FeatureCollection",